mawenlong2016/CAFU/test_data/README.md

   This function needs these test data:

 	  1) Unmapped reads generated from the function "Extract Unmapped Reads";
-	  2) Contamination sequence: "Cont_seq.fasta" from the folder "Others";
+	  2) Contamination sequence: "Cont_seq.fasta" from the folder "others";

 - (5) Assemble Unmapped Reads